openformal/sva_basics/testbench/docs/clocking_tb.md

   logic [CLIENTS-1:0] grant;

 ```
-In this testbench we will tie off stall signal to 1'b0
+In this testbench stall is disabled
 ```sv
   wire stall = 1'b0;